tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 New nodes will discover and request snapshots from other nodes in the P2P network.
-A Tendermint node that receives a request for snapshots from a peer will call `ListSnapshots` on its Application to retrieve any local state snapshots.
-After receiving snapshots from peers, the new node will offer each snapshot received from a peer to its local Application via the `OfferSnapshot` method.
+A Tendermint node that receives a request for snapshots from a peer will call `ListSnapshots` on its Application.
+The Application returns the list of locally avaiable snapshots.
+Note that the list does not contain the actual snapshot but metadata about it: height at which the snapshot was taken, application-specific verification data and more (see [snapshot data type](./abci++_methods_002_draft.md#snapshot) for more details).
+After receiving a list of available snapshots from a peer, the new node can offer any of the snapshots in the list to its local Application via the `OfferSnapshot` method.
+The Application can check at this point the validity of the snapshot metadata.

 Snapshots may be quite large and are thus broken into smaller "chunks" that can be assembled into the whole snapshot.
 Once the Application accepts a snapshot and